beckn/missions/UAI/implementation_guide_equipment_purchase.md

 ![UAI Equipment Purchase Outcome Visualization](images/uai_equipment_sales_outcome_visualization.svg)

-### Use case - Requesting a demo for Agricultural Equipments on UAI Network
+### Use case - Requesting demo for Agricultural Equipments on UAI Network
 Anand, a grape farmer in Nashik, seeks precision irrigation to optimize fertiliser use on his farm.
 Using the UKI network, he searches for the optimal irrigation management system.

 #### Discovery
 - Anand opens a UKI-enabled app and searches for precision irrigation equipment suitable for grapes.
-- The platform sends the search query asynchronously to vendors offering irrigation tools nearby.
+- The platform sends the search query to vendors offering irrigation tools nearby.
 - Anand filters results based on features like brand, capacity, rating, water/energy-use efficiency, and price.
-- He receives a list of service providers offering precision irrigation equipments The product listings provide details such as price, features, and customer ratings.
+- He receives a list of service providers offering precision irrigation equipments
+- The product listings provide details such as price, features, and customer ratings.

-Equipment catalog includes:
+- Equipment catalog includes:
     - Precision Irrigation System – ₹15,000 per unit, 4.6 rating (by BPP 1)
     - Smart Irrigation System – ₹12,000 per unit, 4.3 rating (by BPP 2)
     - IoT Irrigation Controller – ₹10,500 per unit, 4.0 rating (by BPP 3)

 #### Order
 - Anand selects Precision Irrigation System by BPP 1 for his irrigation needs.
 He receives two options - ‘Book a Demo’ or Purchase
 - Anand places a request for Book a Demo’
 - The UKI-enabled app sends a Demo request to BPP 1.
 This includes:
-    Selected product (Precision Irrigation System)
+    - Selected product (Precision Irrigation System)
-    Contact and address details for a demonstration Date & Time for demonstration
+    - Contact and address details for a demonstration
+    - Date & Time for demonstration
-    Lead details to be collected:
+    - Lead details to be collected:
-        1. Do you have drip irrigation? - Yes/No
+        - Do you have drip irrigation? - Yes/No
-            Any leads that answers 'Yes' is qualified.
+            - Any leads that answers 'Yes' is qualified.
-        2. Which crop do you cultivate? - Pomegranate / Grapes / Banana / Orange / Chilli / Tomato / Potato / Capsicum / Sugarcane / Guava / Gourds / Watermelon / Others
+        - Which crop do you cultivate? - Pomegranate / Grapes / Banana / Orange / Chilli /      Tomato / Potato / Capsicum / Sugarcane / Guava / Gourds / Watermelon / Others
-            Any of these crops will be valid for us.
+            - Any of these crops will be valid for us.
-        3. What is your crop acreage (in acres)?
+        - What is your crop acreage (in acres)?
-            0-3 / 3.1-5 / 5.1-7 / 7.1-10 / 10.1-15 / 15+
+            - 0-3 / 3.1-5 / 5.1-7 / 7.1-10 / 10.1-15 / 15+
-        4. Your District?
+        - Your District?
-            Nashik/Others
+            - Nashik/Others

 - Anand receives a confirmation message for the demonstration
 - Anand receives the status updates of the demonstration - demo date, time and demo completion status